tiyd-fee-2016-02/lessons/week-1/intro-to-html-css.md

 ### &lt;section&gt;

 <blockquote>The HTML Section Element ( &lt;section&gt; ) represents a generic section of a document, i.e., a thematic grouping of content, typically with a heading.
-Each &lt;section&gt; should be identified, typically by including a heading (h1-h6 element) as a child of the &lt;section&gt; element.</blockquote>-MDN
+Each &lt;section&gt; should be identified, typically by including a heading (h1-h6 element) as a child of the &lt;section&gt; element. -MDN</blockquote>

 ### &lt;article&gt;